 Lancaster worked as a reporter and city editor at The Herald in Everett, as an assistant metro editor at the San Francisco Examiner and as the legal affairs editor at the San Francisco Chronicle before returning to the Basin a few years ago.

-She is the marketing director and business administrator of the Benton Franklin Fair & Rodeo.
+She is the executive director and business administrator of the Benton Franklin Fair & Rodeo.
 Lancaster lives in Richland.